Isle of Mull & Iona 4 Day Tour From Edinburgh & Glasgow

 Is the tour flexible to change routes? - Yes of course, we can adjust the tour to do this in reverse or offer changes on any of the days.
 Day 4 can be adjusted to include Glenfinnan Viaduct but would involve a little longer in the van.

 Should we book attractions in advance?
-Yes, some sites such as Staff boat trips are required to be booked in advance.
+Yes, some sites such as the Staffa boat trips are required to be booked in advance.
 If you would like to include a whisky distillery, please let us know as these sell out early.

 Where will we eat after the tour finishes each day?
 When booking accommodation please ensure there are adequate facilities nearby.
 Usually after the tour ends each day the driver guide will need some down time - so transport may be limited.
 On occasions the driver can assist and provide transport if required.